greduan/domain-container/SPEC.md

 #### Instance variables

-These are mostly set by the `<Object> initProps` parameter set and ModelsWrapper instantiation.
+These are mostly set by the `<Object> initProps` parameter set and DomainContainer instantiation.

 ##### `_knex`

 Holds the Knex instance that will be provided to every model.

-It's set to whatever the `initProps.knex` property was when instantiating the ModelsWrapper.
+It's set to whatever the `initProps.knex` property was when instantiating the DomainContainer.

 ##### `_models`

-Holds all the models that will be avaialble to the ModelsWrapper.
+Holds all the models that will be avaialble to the DomainContainer.
 Must be the model constructors, not instances.

-It's set to whatever the `initProps.models` property was when instantiating the ModelsWrapper.
+It's set to whatever the `initProps.models` property was when instantiating the DomainContainer.

 ##### `_customProps`